RkcBusterz/UltraTerminalAI/readme.md

 Always review commands before executing them.
 ```

-UltraTerminalAI has permission to execute system commands, so **verify every action before confirming**.
+UltraTerminalAI can execute real system commands — **verify each action before confirming**.
-If you encounter issues or unexpected behavior, please report it to the UltraVM support team.
+If you encounter issues or unexpected behavior, report them to the **UltraVM support team**.

 ---